Inventory, lb : 0

 In Germany, Lamb's lettuce was the inspiration behind the famous fairy tale Rapunzel.
 The story of Rapunzel dates back to when tales were shared via oral tradition throughout Europe, but the first published version of the story was in 1790 by Friedrich Schultz in his book "Kleine Romane."
 The most famous version of Rapunzel was recorded in Wilhelm and Jacob Grimm's "Children's and Household Tales," a collection published in 1812.
 The collection holds over 200 fairy tales, and Rapunzel is one of the more well-known fables shared throughout Germany.
 The story begins with a couple living beside an enchantress.
 The couple was expecting a child, and one day, the pregnant wife gazes out her window and notices a beautiful patch of low-growing greens called Rapunzel growing in her neighbor's garden.
 The wife became obsessed with the greens and eventually told her husband she would die if she could not eat some of the leaves.
 The husband climbed over the fence, stole Rapunzel from the garden, and gave the leaves to his wife.
 The wife consumed the greens, but instead of feeling satisfied, she became even more obsessed with the plant, asking her husband to steal more.
 When the husband went to the garden for a second time, the enchantress suddenly appeared before him, furious that he was stealing from her garden.
 The husband explained the situation of his pregnant wife having insatiable cravings, and the enchantress made a deal with the couple that they could eat from her garden if they would give her the child when it was born.
 The enticing garden greens were too irresistible to the couple, who agreed to give the enchantress their baby.
 When the baby was born, she was named Rapunzel after the garden greens, and the well-known story continues of the young girl with trailing golden locks that cascaded from a tower window.
 Throughout Germany, Lamb's lettuce was known as Rapunzel in ancient times.
 In the modern day, the greens are often referred to as Feldsalat, translating to "field salad."

 Lamb's lettuce is native to temperate regions of Europe, North Africa, and Western Asia and has been growing wild since ancient times.
 Within Europe, the species is thought to have first grown in the Mediterranean region and Caucasia, an area between the Caspian and Black seas.
 Evidence of seeds was found in dwellings that date back to the Bronze and Neolithic Ages near Lake Zurich and Lake Constance, and experts hypothesize that the species was foraged as a wild food source in these periods.
 During the rise of Ancient Greece from 1,200 BCE to 323 BCE, Lamb's lettuce was connected to Persephone, the goddess of the underworld.
 Persephone was also deeply linked to the spring season, and it was believed that her return from the underworld ushered the Earth from winter into spring.
 Lamb's lettuce was one of the first plants that would appear in Greece in the spring, tying the species to the arrival of Persephone.
 Over time, Lamb's lettuce remained a wild plant and eventually developed a reputation of being a hardy weed that grew in agricultural fields.
 The first written record of Lamb's lettuce occurred in 1597 in John Gerard's book "The Herball Or Generall Historie of Plantes."
 Gerard was an English herbal doctor who documented his astonishment at seeing French and Dutch settlers planting Lamb's lettuce in their gardens in Great Britain.
 Before this record, Lamb's lettuce was regarded as a wild field weed, but the 16th century marked a revolution in plant cultivation, transforming Lamb's lettuce from a weed into a specialty green.
 In the early 16th century, Lamb's lettuce was also featured in Leonardo Da Vinci's painting "Leda and the Swan," where a young girl poses with a small bunch of Lamb's lettuce.
 Lamb's lettuce was extensively cultivated beginning in the 17th century in France under the name Mache, and the Nantes region became a central production area.
-Lamb's lettuce was introduced from France to the American commercial market by agricultural innovator and grower Todd Koons, who was also responsible for launching universal bagged mixed greens.
-Thomas Jefferson also grew Lamb's lettuce in his Monticello Estate garden in the early 19th century.
+Lamb's lettuce was later introduced from France to the American commercial market, and Thomas Jefferson also grew Lamb's lettuce in his Monticello Estate garden in the early 19th century.
 Lamb's lettuce eventually escaped cultivation in North America and became a naturalized species.
 Today Lamb's lettuce grows wild along rivers or lakes and in fields, orchards, and vineyards.
 The species is foraged from wild plants, grown in home gardens, and commercially produced outdoors or in greenhouses for sale as a gourmet green in Europe, Asia, Africa, and North America.